aws-solutions-library-samples/aws-insurancelake-etl/README.md

 # InsuranceLake ETL with CDK Pipeline

-The Insurance Lake solution is comprised of two codebases: [Infrastructure](https://github.com/aws-samples/aws-insurancelake-infrastructure) and [ETL](./).
+The InsuranceLake solution is comprised of two codebases: [Infrastructure](https://github.com/aws-samples/aws-insurancelake-infrastructure) and [ETL](https://github.com/aws-samples/aws-insurancelake-etl).
 This codebase and the documentation that follows is specific to the ETL.
 For documentation specific to the Infrastructure, refer to the [InsuranceLake Infrastructure with CDK Pipeline README](https://github.com/aws-samples/aws-insurancelake-infrastructure/blob/main/README.md).

-This solution helps you deploy ETL processes and data storage resources to create an Insurance Lake.
+This solution helps you deploy ETL processes and data storage resources to create InsuranceLake.
 It uses Amazon S3 buckets for storage, [AWS Glue](https://docs.aws.amazon.com/glue/) for data transformation, and [AWS CDK Pipelines](https://docs.aws.amazon.com/cdk/latest/guide/cdk_pipeline.html).
 The solution is originally based on the AWS blog [Deploy data lake ETL jobs using CDK Pipelines](https://aws.amazon.com/blogs/devops/deploying-data-lake-etl-jobs-using-cdk-pipelines/).

 [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/latest/docs/pipelines-readme.html) is a construct library module for painless continuous delivery of CDK applications.
 CDK stands for Cloud Development Kit.
 It is an open source software development framework to define your cloud application resources using familiar programming languages.

 Specifically, this solution helps you to:

-1. Deploy a 3 Cs (Collect, Cleanse, Consume) Insurance Lake
+1. Deploy a 3 Cs (Collect, Cleanse, Consume) InsuranceLake
 1. Deploy ETL jobs needed make common insurance industry data souces available in a data lake
 1. Use pySpark Glue jobs and supporting resoures to perform data transforms in a modular approach
 1. Build and replicate the application in multiple environments quickly